GeneralBots/botbook/src/08-config/llm-config.md

 # LLM Configuration

-Configuration for Language Model integration in BotServer, supporting both local GGUF models and external API services.
+Configuration for Language Model integration in botserver, supporting both local GGUF models and external API services.

 ## Local Model Configuration

-BotServer is designed to work with local GGUF models by default.
+botserver is designed to work with local GGUF models by default.
 The minimal configuration requires only a few settings in your `config.csv`:

 ```csv
 llm-key,none